jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-2.md

 ## Remorse

-13 After the passion of the violator of justice is gratified, he begins to reflect on his past conduct.
+{{< s v="13" >}} After the passion of the violator of justice is gratified, he begins to reflect on his past conduct.
 It now appears as detestable to him as to other people.

 <!--  can never reflect on the people's feelings without feeling shame, horror, and consternation.
  is  He then can no longer enter into the motives which influenced it.  -->